jquery/learn.jquery.com/README.md

 * Grab the latest Ruby package from the Windows-only [rubyinstaller.org](http://rubyinstaller.org/)
 * Install it
 * [Meta-bullet point: This section probably lacks detail.
-If a Windows-Ruby developer wants to help us flesh this section out, that would be great!]
+If a Windows-Ruby developer wants to help us flesh this section out, **please do**!]
 * Follow the instructions above, starting at "Install the dependencies"